|Tools of the trade|

 Backtesting with python also allows for more complicated strategies to be backtested and it is the first step to automated execution of the strategy.

 |Execution of your trade|

 The execution of trades can be done in basically three ways:

 This is straight forward enough.
 You just enter your trades in your broker’s platforms.

 Many brokers offer access via trading APIs.
 There are different kinds of APIs, but the most commonly used are rest APIs and the FIX protocol API.
 Restful APIs are APIs that are typically used on the web to have web applications interact with each other.
 The FIX Protocol is a protocol used mainly by professionals to interact with financial platforms like exchanges, brokers and liquidity providers.

 - Through local API to the trading platform

-Some platforms allow you to hook up excel to the platform, so you can get data into excel from the trading platform and generate trading signals that can than be executed via the trading platform.
+Some platforms allow you to hook up excel to the platform, so you can get data into excel from the trading platform and generate trading signals that can then be executed via the trading platform.
 This means you will have to have everything on your computer or on a server.
 Some platforms also allow for programmatic access.
-For instance, cTrader has cAlgo that allows you to program your strategies in cSharp and InterActive Brokers has a Java based API.
+For instance, cTrader has cAlgo that allows you to program your strategies in cSharp and InterActive Brokers has a Java-based API.

-I use python wrappers to access the Oanda Rest API and if I would want to access the InterActive Brokers trading platform jave based API I could use ibpy.
+I use python wrappers to access the Oanda Rest API and if I would want to access the InterActive Brokers trading platform Java-based API I could use ibpy.
 This highly simplifies accessing the APIs and you do not have to re-invent the wheel.
-Github is your friend here:

 I know I only briefly touched on many different things and I referenced a lot of sources.
-My intention is now to get you familiarized with the tool I use and to get you researching all the tools I reference.
-In later articles I will be going more deeply into each tool with examples of how I use them precisely.
+My intention is now to get you familiarized with the tools I use and to get you researching all the tools I reference.